 (a) Process.
 Any member failing to pay dues within thirty (30) days after the prescribed time shall be notified in writing by the secretary at the member’s last known address.
 If the dues are not paid on or before ten (10) days of the date of notification, membership may terminate, subject to the discretion of the board.

 (b) Reinstatement.
 The board may reinstate the former member to membership upon the former member’s petition and payment of all indebtedness to this club.
-However, no former member may be reinstated to active membership if the former member’s classification has been filled.
+However, no former member may be reinstated to active membership if the former member’s classification is in conflict with article 8, section 2.

 Section 4 — Termination — Non-Attendance